-This is the first study to incorporate advanced data assimilation methods into solar wind models, building upon the work started in Lang (2016) [Lang, 2016], and these experiments show that the LETKF is a useful tool that has potential for estimating the solar wind.
-It can be seen that the LETKF can improve upon the model-only ensemble at the observation point and those improvements are advected radially outwards.
-However, due to the solar wind being a highly-driven system dominated by the dynamics of the Sun, the improvements made by the LETKF at the observation are confined to the magnetic flux tube on which the observation is located.
+This is the first study to incorporate advanced data assimilation methods into solar wind models, building upon the work started in Lang (2016), and these experiments show that the LETKF is a useful tool that has potential for estimating the solar wind.
+It can be seen that the LETKF can improve upon the model-only ensemble at the observation point, and those improvements are advected radially outward.
+However, due to the solar wind being a highly driven system dominated by the dynamics of the Sun, the improvements made by the LETKF at the observation are confined to the magnetic flux tube on which the observation is located.

 The density and radial momentum variables were very responsive at the observation point to the data assimilation analysis, moving close to the truth and returning to the background state as this improvement is advected away.
-However, the sharp gradient caused by this improvement is causing numerical wave-like patterns to form.
+However, the sharp gradient caused by this improvement is causing numerical wavelike patterns to form.
 Further research is required to determine the most effective solution.

-The magnetic field vector, however, is not very responsive and does not appear to respond to the changes in the density, temperature and momentum variables.
-Whilst there are improvements in the magnetic field variables as a result of using the LETKF (©2017 American Geophysical Union.
-All Rights Reserved. (especially in the latitudinal and longitudinal directions, not shown here), it is not be possible to directly assimilate magnetic field observations while enforcing the $\nabla \cdot \mathbf{B} =$ 0 criterion, either by one of the two methods suggested Appendix B, or by rigorously enforcing $\nabla \cdot \mathbf{B} = 0$ at each timestep in the numerical model.
+The magnetic field vector, however, is not very responsive and does not appear to respond to the changes in the density, temperature, and momentum variables.
+While there are improvements in the magnetic field variables as a result of using the LETKF (especially in the latitudinal and longitudinal directions, not shown here), it is not possible to directly assimilate magnetic field observations while enforcing the $\nabla \cdot \mathbf{B} = 0$ criterion, either by one of the two methods suggested in Appendix B, or by rigorously enforcing $\nabla \cdot \mathbf{B} = 0$ at each time step in the numerical model.

-Whilst there are many challenges that still need to be overcome in solar wind data assimilation, these experiments show that data assimilation has great potential for the improvement of solar wind forecasting.
+While there are many challenges that still need to be overcome in solar wind data assimilation, these experiments show that data assimilation has great potential for the improvement of solar wind forecasting.